tactools/GenesisMarkets-MarketMaker/README.md

 | MA Data Type| Median Price?
 Close?
 Open? etc |

 # Market Making
-In genesismarkets we can only buy alt coins and afterwards, sell them at a profit or loss.
+Within the  Genesis Markets Brokerage,  we can only buy alt coins and afterwards, sell them at a profit or loss.
 Market-making is solely buying alt coins and selling them at a profit right after buying them.
-The duration between buying and selling can be within seconds, minutes, or even hours depending on the trading activity of that altcon.
+The duration between buying and selling can be within seconds, minutes, or even hours depending on the trading activity of that altcoin.

 [Why Market Making is essential for crypto currency adoption?](https://medium.com/@fx4btc/why-market-making-is-essential-for-all-crypto-currencies-4fb6f8dba5ab)